 The Philadelphia Region’s Short-Term Disability Lawyers

-If you become temporarily disabled, short-term disability is intended to act as a partial income replacement until you are able to return to work or have to go on long-term disability.
+If you become temporarily disabled, short-term disability is intended to act as a partial income replacement until you are able to return to work.
 In many cases, short-term disability is a benefit offered and paid for by employers, although individual policies can also be purchased independently.

-When an employee in Bucks County or Greater Philadelphia becomes sick or injured and is unable to work for a short period of time, short-term disability will kick in once all sick leave has been used.
+When an employee in North Jersey or anywhere else in the Greater Philadelphia area becomes sick or injured and is unable to work for a short period of time, short-term disability could kick in once all sick leave has been used.
 The coverage pays a set percentage of the employee’s salary, which varies between policies but can be up to 100% of the salary.
-Benefits last only up to six months.
-At this point, the employee may file for extended benefits with the help of a trusted team of long-term disability lawyers.
+Benefits might last only up to a few months.
+At this point, the employee may file for extended benefits with the help of a trusted team of disability lawyers.

-Unfortunately for many employees in the Philadelphia region who apply for short-term disability benefits, the application process is not always straightforward, and many applicants with genuine disabling medical conditions are left with a denial notice.
+Unfortunately, for many employees in the Philadelphia region, including South Jersey, New Castle, and Wilmington who apply for short-term disability benefits, the application process is not always straightforward, and many applicants with genuine disabling medical conditions are left with a denial notice.
 After getting notified of a denial, there is a strict deadline to appeal the decision.
 If the appeal is not filed properly, one can be left with relatively few favorable options moving forward.

-If you have received a denial notice, we recommend finding an experienced team of short-term disability attorneys near Philadelphia to file an appeal on your behalf.
-Contact Rosen Moss Snyder LLP online today for a free consultation or give us a call to speak with one of our top short-term disability lawyers of Montgomery County about your case.
+If you live in Bucks County, Delaware County, or New Castle County and have received a denial notice, we recommend finding an experienced team of short-term disability attorneys near Philadelphia to file an appeal on your behalf.
+Contact Rosen, Moss, & Snyder LLP online today for a free consultation or give us a call to speak with one of our top short-term disability lawyers of Montgomery County about your case.

-While short-term disability is meant to help disabled persons support themselves financially while they recover from an illness or injury, the process of applying for these benefits can be challenging, and many employees who file for these benefits are initially denied.
+While short-term disability is meant to help disabled persons support themselves financially while they recover from an illness or injury, the process of applying for these benefits can be challenging.
+Many employees in North Jersey, South Jersey, and beyond, who file for these benefits are initially denied.

-Insurers have a vested interest in denying these applications.
-Even with clearly defined records of the injury or illness and seemingly thorough documentation to prove the disability, the insurance provider still return a denial notice, at which point the employee has a limited time appeal the decision.
+Insurers in many areas, including Bucks County and Delaware County, have a vested interest in denying these applications.
+Even with clearly defined records of the injury or illness and seemingly thorough documentation to prove the disability, the insurance provider may still return a denial notice at which point the employee has a limited time to appeal the decision.

 Have You Been Denied the Benefits You Need?